-Increasingly the EOC staff members are asked to demonstrate leadership of individual projects.
-The EOC continues to deepen staff understanding of fiscal and administrative decision-making so that there is back-up in case of illness or extended absence.
+EOC staff members are asked to demonstrate leadership of individual projects.
+The EOC continues to deepen staff understanding of fiscal and administrative decision-making for cross-training purposes.

 8. How do senior leaders create an environment for performance improvement and the, accomplishment of strategic objectives and innovation?